viks12334/voice_gender_recognition/README.md

 # voice_gender_recognition

 This model uses deep learning to predict the gender of the speaker.

-Currently, the transcription function is not learning well.
+Currently, transcription is not functional as it is undergoing improvements.

 The speech data used to train this model is provided by the JVS (Japanese versatile speech) corpus (https://sites.google.com/site/shinnosuketakamichi/research-topics/jvs_corpus).